twolfson/nightlife/cities/illinois_chicago.md

     - 1 ticket for a tall water bottle
     - 2 tickets for *vodka sprite*
 - No coat check

+## Link's Taproom
+- Bar
+- 1 floor
+    - Ground floor
+        - Medium/long room with medium/long bar
+- Went on a Thursday
+    - No cover

 ## Logan Arcade
 - Bar with lots of pinball and cabinet arcade games